 5 myths and facts about Schizophrenia

-Schizophrenia is a mental illness in which people live in imaginary world as they hear voices, see images, imageries and feel that other persons are controlling their lives and thoughts.
+Schizophrenia is a mental illness in which people live in an imaginary world as they hear voices, see images, imageries and feel that other persons are controlling their lives and thoughts.
 They get frightened and resort to erratic behaviour and find difficulties in managing day-to-day activities.
 The name schizophrenia and the misconceptions associated with are really confusing.
 Let us understand what incorrect information is buzzing around about schizophrenia and what actually the truth behind the condition is.
+For those who are in need, we offer Schizophrenia counselling in Hyderabad.

 Myth 1: The person with schizophrenia has multiple personalities

-This is often the most misunderstood concept about the condition as majority of the people are of the belief that individuals with schizophrenia have split personality – a person acts as if he or she is a two different persons.
+This is often the most misunderstood concept about the condition as the majority of the people are of the belief that individuals with schizophrenia have a split personality – a person acts as if he or she is two different persons.

 Fact: A schizophrenic person does not have multiple personality disorder – rather the disorder is often unrelated to schizophrenia.
 Instead, the person develops false beliefs and conceptions and ideas that are not in accordance with reality.